Z-Gort/dbSurface/README.md

   docker pull zach525/dbsurface
   docker run -p 4800:3000 zach525/dbsurface:latest
   ```
-Then head to http://localhost:4800 and start developing with dbSurface!
+Then head to http://localhost:4800.
+You'll be prompted to create an account and then you can get going!

 ### Support